plotly/plotly.py-docs/python/creating-and-updating-figures.md

 #### Chaining figure operations
 All of the figure update operations described above are methods that return a reference to the figure being modified.
 This makes it possible the chain multiple figure modification operations together into a single expression.

-Here is an example of a chained expression that creates a faceted scatter plot with OLS trend lines using plotly express, sets the title font size using `update_layout`, disables vertical grid lines using `update_xaxes`, updates the width and dash pattern of the trend lines using `update_traces`, and then displays the figure using `show`.
+Here is an example of a chained expression that creates a faceted scatter plot with OLS trend lines using Plotly Express, sets the title font size using `update_layout`, disables vertical grid lines using `update_xaxes`, updates the width and dash pattern of the trend lines using `update_traces`, and then displays the figure using `show`.

 ```python
 import plotly.express as px